kosmolot-mods/minecraft-mssql-jdbc/README.md

 * This mod is a direct repackage of the [official Microsoft SQL connector](https://docs.microsoft.com/en-us/sql/connect/jdbc/microsoft-jdbc-driver-for-sql-server) with added mod metadata to allow it to be loaded on Fabric and Forge.
 * There are no modifications to the underlying JDBC driver.

-This mod is a universal JAR and should work on all Fabric and Forge versions.
+This mod is a universal JAR and runs on all versions of Forge/Fabric/Spigot from 1.12.2 to current.